Frequently Asked Questions

 aim42 is a collection of practices, patterns and methods to support software improvement: In reality, many software systems suffer from a variety of problems, which often cannot be solved due to cost or complexity issues.

-aim42 provides a way out of maintenance desasters - it systematically helps to reduce maintenance cost, technical debt and risks. aim42 helps teams and organizations to optimize their software to their specific needs.
+aim42 provides a way out of maintenance disasters - it systematically helps to reduce maintenance cost, technical debt and risks. aim42 helps teams and organizations to optimize their software to their specific needs.

 Why is refactoring not enough?

-Refactoring is a brilliant and important technique to improve source code - but refactoring wil remain local optimization.
+Refactoring is a brilliant and important technique to improve source code - but refactoring is a local (or tactical) optimization_.
 Rarely does refactoring address fundamental issues with existing systems:

 - improper design decisions (like the use of inappropriate technologies)